Vanesa Muñoz-Perales

 Flow cell architecture

 The performance of electrochemical stacks in terms of electric and pumping power can be improved by optimizing the flow cell architecture.
-I work on new flow field designs and electrode configurations using 3D printing and in-situ electrochemical techniques.
+I work on new flow field designs and electrode configurations using SLA 3D printing and experimental diagnostics.

 Porous electrodes